themepaste/shipping-manager/readme.txt

 ### 🚚 All-in-One Shipping Manager Plugin for WooCommerce
 Shipping Manager offers a complete solution to simplify your WooCommerce shipping experience.
 You can dynamically customize the shipping fees for weight, box size, and more.
 It handles all your shipping requirements to deliver flexible, accurate, and cost-effective logistics.

-Explore more about the EasyCommerce ecommerce plugin-
+Explore more about the Shipping Manager plugin-

 ✅ [Documentation](https://themepaste.com/documentation/shipping-manager-documentation)
 ✅ [Support](https://themepaste.com/contact-us)